Call us now:

 Thai Limited Company

 A Thai limited company is the most common structure.
 However, under the Foreign Business Act B.E.
-2542 (1999) (FBA), foreign ownership is typically capped at 49% for businesses categorized as “restricted activities.”
-Certain automotive services, particularly in maintenance and parts distribution, may fall under these restrictions unless promoted.
+2542 (1999) (FBA), foreign ownership is generally capped at 49% for businesses classified as restricted activities.
+Certain automotive services, especially maintenance and parts distribution, may fall within these restrictions unless they receive promotion.

-Without BOI promotion, obtaining a Foreign Business License (FBL) would be necessary, involving lengthy and discretionary approval processes.
+Without BOI promotion, obtaining a Foreign Business License (FBL) is required.
+The approval process is lengthy and discretionary.

 Foreign companies can benefit substantially by applying for BOI promotion.
-Activities related to electric vehicle manufacturing, EV battery production, smart automotive technologies, and EV infrastructure qualify for extensive privileges.
+Activities related to electric vehicle manufacturing qualify for extensive privileges.
+EV battery production, smart automotive technologies, and EV infrastructure are also eligible.

-BOI-promoted companies are exempt from FBL requirements, allowing 100% foreign ownership.
-They also receive tax exemptions, land ownership rights for industrial purposes, and fast-tracked work permits and visas for foreign experts.
+BOI-promoted companies are exempt from FBL requirements.
+This allows 100% foreign ownership.
+They also receive tax exemptions and land ownership rights for industrial purposes.
+In addition, they benefit from fast-tracked work permits and visa procedures for foreign experts.

 Companies must comply with sector-specific environmental regulations, including: